Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation

 \subsubsection{Difficulties of uniqueness for nonlinear kinetic equations}

-The uniqueness of weak or low-regularity solutions to nonlinear kinetic equations remains a fundamental open problem, particularly for the non-cutoff Boltzmann equation with its nonlocal collision operator.
+The uniqueness of weak or low-regularity solutions to nonlinear kinetic equations remains a fundamental open problem, particularly for nonlocal collision operator.
 The main difficulties lie in the following aspects. \begin{itemize}[leftmargin=1em] \item \textbf{Nonlinearity.} The non-cutoff Boltzmann collision operator is bilinear and nonlocal.
 Roughly speaking, the collision operator behaves like the fractional operator $(-\De_v)^{s}$ and satisfies

 However, when considering the $L^2$ energy estimate, the nonlinear terms in \eqref{eqh} are, roughly,

 where the $L^\infty_{t,x}$ norm of $\|\phi_2\|_{H_v^s}$ is not a natural structure for low-regularity solutions to the non-cutoff Boltzmann equation, such as $L^2$ solutions.